OpenFusionProject/openfusionproject.github.io/content/docs/guides/setting-up-your-own-server.md

 ### Quick tip on hosting both versions

 If you plan on hosting both versions in the same machine, keep all their files organized so it's easy to tell the configuration files apart.
-A good directory structure to follow looks something like this (note that API files are present here, but are completely optional, we go into more detail about it in [Making an endpoint server](#Making an endpoint server)):
+A good directory structure to follow, especially when using a dedicated user, is to place all server-related files in `/opt/openfusion`.

 ```
-.
+/opt/openfusion/
 |-- academy
 |   |-- OpenFusionServer-Linux-Academy (server files)
 |   |   `-- ...